-Bluefield College's Credit Hours Policy, as stated in the Academic Catalog (http://www.bluefield.edu/academics/academic-resources/academic-catalog/):
+Bluefield University's Credit Hours Policy, as stated in the Academic Catalog:

-"Bluefield College defines a semester credit hour based on the traditional "Carnegie Unit" which stipulates that one semester credit hour be awarded for fifteen sessions of 50-minutes duration in classroom lecture-recitation each requiring two hours of outside preparation by the student.
-The College identifies this unit as the primary academic measure by which progress toward a degree is gauged.
-However, the College also recognizes that such a unit measures only a part, albeit a major part, of a composite learning experience, based upon formally structured and informal interactions among faculty and students.
-Due to this understanding, Bluefield College has adopted a variant of the "Carnegie Unit" which is consistent with innovative practices such as online education, competency-based credit, and academic activities that do not rely on "seat time."
+"Bluefield University defines a semester credit hour based on the traditional "Carnegie Unit" which stipulates that one semester credit hour be awarded for fifteen sessions of 50-minutes duration in classroom lecture-recitation each requiring two hours of outside preparation by the student.
+The University identifies this unit as the primary academic measure by which progress toward a degree is gauged.
+However, the University also recognizes that such a unit measures only a part, albeit a major part, of a composite learning experience, based upon formally structured and informal interactions among faculty and students.
+Due to this understanding, Bluefield University has adopted a variant of the "Carnegie Unit" which is consistent with innovative practices such as online education, competency-based credit, and academic activities that do not rely on "seat time."